 One date in July to be decided: Live 105 Block Party, 5:30pm, St. James Park

 Aug.
 21, Save the Date!
 An evening of Latin rock and jazz, 5:30pm, Plaza de Cesar Chavez

 Artists to be announced May 12!
 Tickets will go on sale very soon after

-After a one-year hiatus, Music in the Park returned to celebrate its 25th anniversary celebration with a single concert July 19.
-Grammy Award-winner Ozomatli headlined the paid admission show in St. James Park.
+In 2013, Music in the Park returned to celebrate its 25th anniversary celebration with a single concert.
+Grammy Award-winner Ozomatli headlined a paid admission show in St. James Park.

 While plans are made for the next step of Music in the Park’s journey, check the LiveandLocalSJ.com page for what’s happening this week in downtown San Jose.

 Music in the Park started in 1989 as an eight-week, Friday lunchtime series in Plaza de Cesar Chavez.
 The series moved to Thursday evenings in 1990, eventually growing to 13 concerts.
 From 1998 to 2008, Music in the Other Park was produced in St. James Park in June ahead of the Plaza Park season.
 In all, SJDA produced 258 free shows featuring acts such as Tower of Power, Smash Mouth, Maroon 5, Eek-A-Mouse and Greg Kihn.